autonomobil/SCDND-P11_Path-Planning-Project/README.md

 ![img3]

 ### Sensor Fusion & Prediction [line 113 to line 179](./src/main.cpp#L113)
-This part of the code takes the sensor fusion and ego car data and calculates signals, which are used in the following behaviour planner, by predicting **50 timesteps * 0.02 seconds = 1 second** into the future.
+This part of the code takes the sensor fusion and ego car data and calculates signals, which are used in the following behavior planner, by predicting **50 timesteps * 0.02 seconds = 1 second** into the future.
 These signals are

 * **danger** - boolean, if the ego car and the checked car are less than 2.5m in the d-dimension and 9m in the s-dimension apart.
-This bit stops all unnecassary calculations and slows down the vehicle with the maximum deceleration.
+This bit stops all unnecessary calculations and slows down the vehicle with the maximum deceleration.
 * **car_ahead** - boolean, if the checked car is in the same lane and less than 30m in the s dimension away
 * **car_left** - boolean, if the checked car is left to current ego car lane and 10m behind or 30m in front of the ego vehicle
 * **car_right** - boolean, if the checked car is right to current ego car lane and 10m behind or 30m in front of the ego vehicle